The Black Dahlia Murder (band): Nightbringers, Verminous, Strnad's death and Servitude (2017–present)

 The band's 8th album Nightbringers was released on October 6, 2017, to critical and commercial acclaim, charting at 35 on the Billboard 200.

 The Black Dahlia Murder released their ninth studio album, Verminous, on April 17, 2020.

 On May 11, 2022, it was announced that the band's frontman Trevor Strnad had died.
 While no official cause of death has been given, the phone number for the National Suicide Prevention Lifeline was provided at the end of the statement.

 On September 14, 2022, the Black Dahlia Murder announced a tribute concert taking place for Trevor Strnad on October 28 at Saint Andrew's Hall in Detroit, supported by Darkest Hour and Plague Years.
 It was also announced that Brian Eschbach would be stepping down from guitar and taking over vocals, as Eschbach himself said in an interview with Decibel magazine: "I know Trevor would keep this band going if I went down a deep, dark path and weren't here."
 In Eschbach's place, Ryan Knight returned to the band as their rhythm guitarist.

 In November 2023, The Black Dahlia Murder entered the studio to begin recording their tenth studio album for a 2024 release.

 On June 13, 2024, the band released the single, "Aftermath", from their tenth studio album, Servitude, which was released on September 27.

 On February 20, 2025, Brandon Ellis announced he had departed the band.
+As of April 2026, the band is on tour with The Acacia Strain, Disembodied Tyrant and Corpse Pile.
+This tour is scheduled to last until early May.